developer-stylechain/project-calavera/README.md

 This will add the required dot-files to your project.
 Once the command completes, it will output the command you should run to install the required dependencies:

-> NOTE: Calavera by defaults prints the command for the Yarn dependency manager.
+> NOTE: Calavera by default prints the command for the Yarn dependency manager.
 If you prefer `NPM`, you can specify it as part of your Calavera config, for example:
 >
 > ```
 > "calavera": {